SystemsApproach/tcpcc/variants.rst

 approaches like Reno or CUBIC, but the problem has remained largely unresolved for nearly a decade.
-With the promise of open source software-based implementations of the RAN now on the horizon (see our companion 5G book for more details), it might soon be possible to take a cross-layer approach, whereby the RAN provides an interface that give higher layers of the protocol stack (e.g., the AQM mechanisms described in Chapter 6) visibility into what goes on inside the basestation.
+With the promise of open source software-based implementations of the RAN now on the horizon (see our companion 5G and SDN books for more details), it might soon be possible to take a cross-layer approach, whereby the RAN provides an interface that give higher layers of the protocol stack (e.g., the AQM mechanisms described in Chapter 6) visibility into what goes on inside the basestation.
 Recent research by Xie, Yi, and Jamieson suggests such an approach might prove effective, although their implementation uses end-device feedback instead of having the RAN directly involved.
 However it's implemented, the idea is to have the receiver explicitly tell the sender how much bandwidth is available on the last hop, with the sender then having to judge whether the last-hop—or some other